va0ck/folder-net/docs/docs.md

 ## Remotes
 ::: warning
-Remotes called on the client will wait until the server calls the same function!
+Remotes called on the client will wait until the server calls the same function with same parameters!
 This may yeild then with WaitForChild and will fail!
 :::